 Taylorsville is a larger medium-sized city located in the state of Utah.
 With a population of 59,992 people and 12 constituent neighborhoods, Taylorsville is the tenth largest community in Utah.

-Unlike some cities, Taylorsville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Taylorsville are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Taylorsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Taylorsville is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Taylorsville who work in office and administrative support (18.56%), sales jobs (10.20%), and management occupations (8.50%).

 Also of interest is that Taylorsville has more people living here who work in computers and math than 95% of the places in the US.